 3. The Fear of Acknowledging Feedback

-Feedback is a necessity to assess things from a 360-degree perspective so that valuable solutions or ideas can be put forward.
+Feedback is necessary to assess things from a 360-degree perspective so that valuable solutions or ideas can be put forward.

 However, some people let their egos creep into their leadership style, which ultimately cost them their goals and the respect of their people.